ThaVieiras/ThaVieiras/README.md

 ---
 #### *About Me*
 <div style="font-size: 10px";>
-Junior Web Developer in training, with a focus on **Front-End** and **UI Design**.
-Coming from a background as a **Quality Analyst**, I bring to programming a keen eye for detail, a strong sense of **quality**, and a passion for creating functional and intuitive interfaces.
+Junior Web Developer in training, with a focus on Front-End and UI Design.
+Coming from a background as a Quality Analyst, I bring to programming a keen eye for detail, a strong sense of **quality**, and a passion for creating functional and intuitive interfaces.

 With knowledge of **HTML, CSS, and JavaScript**, I build fluid and responsive digital experiences.
 I am currently deepening my knowledge in **Back-End** (at Senai) to become a more complete professional and am seeking an opportunity to start my career, applying proactivity and dedication to every new challenge.
 </div>